Troxy: The Troxy organ

 One of the unique attractions of Troxy is its Wurlitzer organ, the largest Wurlitzer theatre pipe organ in Europe, which was restored to its original condition in 2015 as the culmination of a six-year project at a cost of £275,000.

 The Wurlitzer has 1,728 pipes measuring between 16 ft to 1 inch and is housed in four separate rooms.
 It has four keyboards, one pedal board and 241 stop keys.

 The organ was originally in the Trocadero Cinema in Elephant and Castle, the sister theatre of Troxy, which opened in 1930.
-It was much larger than the original Wurlitzer at Troxy, which did not survive intact after the venue closed as cinema.
+It was much larger than the original Wurlitzer at Troxy, which did not survive intact after the venue closed as a cinema.
 The Trocadero was pulled down in 1963 but the organ had been purchased by the Cinema Organ Society three years previously and escaped the demolition.
 It was announced it was being moved to Troxy in 2009, bringing the instrument back to the sort of venue it was originally designed for.

 Rated as one of the finest in the world, the Wurlitzer's console can be moved around inside Troxy depending on the occasion.
 The use of the Wurlitzer is offered to anyone using the venue for their function, and special events are held so people can hear it played.

 Awards

 Troxy has won many awards over the years.
-In 2013 it was named Venue of the Year at the Eventex Awards and won bronze in the Unusual Venue category at the M&IT Awards in the same year.
-2014 was a busy year for awards as Troxy was overall winner of the Eventia Best Venue Team and was named overall winner of Best Venue Team at the Live UK Music Business Awards, which it repeated in the same category in 2016.
+In 2013, it was named Venue of the Year at the Eventex Awards and won bronze in the Unusual Venue category at the M&IT Awards in the same year.
+In 2014, Troxy was overall winner of the Eventia Best Venue Team and was named overall winner of Best Venue Team at the Live UK Music Business Awards, which it repeated in the same category in 2016.

 Also in 2014 Troxy was highly commended in the Best Venue Space category at the Event Magazine Awards, an event it hosted.
 Troxy was a finalist for Best Venue at the Evcom Live Awards 2015, and a finalist in the Best Venue Category at the Event Production Awards in the same year.

 In 2016 Troxy was awarded the Mark of Excellence in the London Venue Awards and named winners of the Best Venue Teamwork Theatre/Concert Hall at the Live UK Music Business Awards.
 It was also crowned Best Awards Venue at the inaugural Awards Awards.
 Helping make 2016 a year to remember was being names the bronze winner for Use of Venue at the EVCOM Live Awards.

 In October 2017, Troxy was also crowned 'Best London Event Venue – 500 to 1,000 attendees' at the London Venue Awards.